 The circle above indicates the time we discuss in this section

-From Wikipedia Photo is a public Domain.
+From Wikipedia.
+The photo is a public domain.
 Author: Rdsmith4 File Itsukushima Floating Shrine.jpg 8 /05/04

 Minamoto-no-Yoritomo (源頼朝) was a son of Minamoto-no-Yoshitomo(源義朝).
 After Yoshitomo was defeated by Taira-no-Kiyomori (平清盛 ), the direct line of Genji, Minamoto-no-Yoritomo was sent to Izu Island.
 He was in his early teens.
-Yoritomo grew to be a young man in Izu island, eventually, he met Hojo Masako (北条政子) who was a daughter of Hojo Tokimasa (北条時政).
-He was a local government official.
+Yoritomo grew to be a young man in Izu island, eventually, he met Hojo Masako (北条政子).
+She was a daughter of Hojo Tokimasa (北条時政), he was a local government official.
 While Tokimasa was on a business trip to Kyoto, Yoritomo and Masako had a baby.
 Tokimasa was afraid if the Heike finds out about his daughter and Yoritomo, the Hojo family may get into trouble.
 So, he planned Masako to marry somebody else.
 But she escaped a night before the wedding day eloped with Yoritomo.
 This story was written in the famous Japanese history book called “Azuma Kagami: 吾妻鏡” and a few other books, and also TV shows depict the story this way.
 However, some say this story may not be exactly how it happened.
 Meantime In Kyoto, the Heishi became very powerful and tyrannical in the central government, called Chotei (朝廷), and suppressed the opponents.
 All the angry dissatisfied groups raised an army to attack the Heishi.
 Minamoto-no-Yoritomo was the head of those opponents and his army grew bigger and stronger with the help of Masako’s father, Hojo Tokimasa.
 By this time Hojo Tokimasa realized he has a better chance to side with the son-in-law.

-The Genji power pushed the Heike all the way to the Southern part of Japan.
+The Genji army pushed the Heike all the way to the southern part of Japan.
 The Heike was defeated at the place called Dan-no-Ura (壇ノ浦 ) near Kyushu area (九州) at 1185.
 Yoritomo set up the Kamakura Bakufu (Kamakura government) in Kamakura.
 After Yoritomo’s death, his wife Masako proved herself as a very able politician and she saved Kamakura Bakufu when they were attacked by the central government.
 Here is one famous story about her.
-When Yoritomo went around for different women in the town of Kamakura, Masako sent her men to follow her husband and set the fire of the woman’s house her husband was after.
+When Yoritomo went around for different women in the town of Kamakura, Masako sent her men to follow her husband and set the fire of the woman’s house whom her husband was after.
 Masako is well-known as a jealous wife in Japanese history.
-But in her mind, the Hojo is one who made Yoritomo the head of the Kamakura Bakufu.
-Without the aid of the Hojo, Yoritomo could not be what he became.
+But in her mind, the Hojo was the one who made Yoritomo the head of the Kamakura Bakufu.
+Without the aid of the Hojo, Yoritomo had no chance to be what he became.

 Tsurugaoka Hachiman-gu in Kamakura Author: Urashimataro From Wikipedia Photo is public domain

 Chinese knew about the wealth of O-Shu Fujiwara.
 Later, Marco Polo heard about the small wealthy country further into the East.
 He mentioned this small wealthy island in his book, “The travels of Marco Polo”.
-The famous quote “all the houses are made of gold”.
+In this book, he wrote, “all the houses are made of gold”.
 This is O-Shu Fujiwara.
 Of course, all the houses were not made of gold.
 Marco Polo introduced Japan as “Zipangu” in his book.
 It means the golden country.
 That evolved into Japan.
 However, we Japanese don’t call Japan as Japan.
 We call our country “Nihon” or “Nippon”, both are correct.